alexellis/blog.alexellis.io/posts/2025-08-30-slicer-bare-metal-preview.md

 The `github_user` field is used to pre-program an `authorized_keys` entry for your user, so make sure your SSH keys are up to date on user profile on GitHub.

+You will generally not SSH into a machine on the host itself, but from your laptop or workstation, or even remotely.
+Make sure that you read the output when Slicer starts up as it'll show you how to add the route for Linux and MacOS.

 Then whenever you're ready you can connect directly to the VM over SSH using the `ubuntu` user:

 ```bash